Providence College Copyright Policy:

 The federal Copyright Law (Title 17, United States Code, Section 101 and following) requires all members of the Providence College community to respect the proprietary rights of owners of copyrights and to refrain from actions that constitute an infringement of copyright or other proprietary rights.
 Willful disregard of Providence College ’s Copyright Policy by members of the community may result in personal liability in the event that legal action is taken against them.
 Further, the College may refuse to defend employees named in a court suit and employees may be personally liable for any damages incurred as a result of the copyright violation.
 Please see the library's page on copyright compliance.

-Print out and complete a book form or an article form and bring material to the Circulation Staff to be prepared for print or electronic reserve access.
+Complete one of the course reserves forms ( Book, Chapter/Article or Media) and drop your materials off at the Circulation Desk to be prepared for reserve access.
 In addition to the material reserved by the professors for their students, high use items are placed on permanent reserve for the Providence College community.